Featured Image: @waityouneedthis

 2. Meditate For 15 Minutes

 Meditation helps to quiet an overactive mind.
 If you are feeling restless meditation helps to get rid of fearful racing thoughts.
-Meditating has tremendous benefits but can be intimidating for a beginner.
-I started meditating every day almost six months ago, and it has been amazing for my health and well-being.
+Meditating has tremendous benefits including reducing stress, improving sleep, increasing focus, and improving relationships.
+I started meditating every day almost six months ago, and it has been amazing for my mental and physical health.
 Let me tell you now it is not an easy thing and takes lots of practice and concentration.
 The benefits make it worth the effort.

 Did you know meditation improves your immune system, lowers blood pressure, and reduces stress?